We use cookies to help provide you with the best possible online experience.

 Benefits & Grants

-You may qualify for Carers allowance for more information: www.gov.uk/carers-allowance
+You may qualify for Carers allowance for more information: Visit the Carer's Allowance website

 The Carers trust has information on grants available to carers and their cared for persons.
-For more information: www.carers.org/grants-and-discounts/introduction
+For more information: Visit the Carers Trust grants page

 Organisations such as Carers support Dorset, Age UK or Citizens Advice Bureau can help with making applications.